-As it is shown in this Table, in all the three tested SCs with different number of images as additional data to be stored, costs for light contracts are significantly lower than full contracts as their source code use less space.
-Further, they use less storage by storing all content attributes (text and images) in a single 32 Byte hash.
+As it is shown in table 3 in all the three tested SC with different number of images as additional data to be stored, costs for light contracts are significantly lower than full contracts as their source code uses less space.
+Further, they use less storage by storing all content attributes (text and images) in a single 32 byte hash.
 Therefore, deployment costs are constant and independent of the amount of additional data sent in constructor.
-Measured values are close to the values estimated by the simplified Equations 2 and 3 and are shown in Table 4.
-The Mean Absolute Percent Error (MAPE) is 5.8.
+Measured values are close to the values estimated by the simplified equations 2 and 3 and are shown in table 4.
+The Mean Absolute Percent Error (MAPE) is 5.8%.